 Securities Dealing.
 The Company's commitment to the highest standards of values, expertise and professionalism prompted the Company to adopt a Policy on Dealings in Securities.
-This policy mandates the Directors, Officers and employees of the GSMI Group to exercise extreme caution when dealing in the Company's securities and ensure that such dealings comply with this policy, as well as the requirements of the SRC.
-It sets out the conditions and rules under which the Directors, Officers and employees of the GSMI Group shall deal in securities of the Company.
+This policy mandates the Directors, Officers and employees of the GSMI Group to exercise extreme caution when dealing with the Company's securities and ensure that such dealings comply with this policy, as well as the requirements of the SRC.
+It sets out the conditions and rules under which the Directors, Officers and employees of the GSMI Group shall deal with securities of the Company.
 Under this policy, Directors, Officers and certain employees are considered to have access to "insider information", i.e. knowledge or possession of material non-public information about the Company by virtue of their functions and responsibilities.
-Therefore, such Directors, Officers and key employees with access to inside information are prohibited from trading in the Company, and during a specified time frame, or a "blackout period".
+Therefore, such Directors, Officers and key employees with access to inside information are prohibited from trading in the Company's shares at any time when they have knowledge or possession of material non-public information about the Company, and during a specified time frame, or a "blackout period."
 The same prohibition applies even if the material non-public information refers to another company, so long as the same was obtained in the course of performing the duties as Directors, Officers or employee of the GSMI Group.